Have limited space? Think about 12 ft trampoline!

 12 ft trampolines only attract two kinds of audiences – people who have limited space in the backyard, and children who see it as a gigantic play toy.
 Of course, those are not only reasons 12ft’ers should be considered, as not always “bigger is better”, and when it comes to trampolines, this is true as it gets.

 A trampoline that is of good quality should be made of high-grade materials.
-A 12-feet trampoline should have at least 72 pieces of 6.5-inch springs to be able to provide good bounce.
-This is bare minimum we can recommend, as that sweet-spot would be 80-96 pieces of 7-inch springs.
-As said above, all depends on your kids age and weight.
+A 12-feet trampoline should have at least 72 pieces of 6.5-inch springs to be able to provide a good bounce.
+This is the bare minimum we can recommend, as that sweet spot would be 80-96 pieces of 7-inch springs.
+As said above, it all depends on your kid’s age and weight.

-Regarding other details, like the materials used, rows of stitching of the mat and similar, you can safely ignore it, as they are all similar and will definitely be able to hold a child.
-Only few things matters here – the bars used for the frame should be galvanized (rust-proof) and that you get a enclosure.
+Regarding other details, like the materials used, rows of stitching of the mat, and similar, you can safely ignore it, as they are all similar and will definitely be able to hold a child.
+Only a few things matter here – the bars used for the frame should be galvanized (rust-proof) and you get an enclosure.

-Enclosure (safety netting that surrounds the trampoline in order to prevent possibilities of falling over) is single most important part when it comes to trampolines.
-Most accidents happen when there is none, and as we are talking about 12 foot trampolines, we can presume that children will be using it.
+Enclosure (safety netting that surrounds the trampoline in order to prevent possibilities of falling over) is the single most important part when it comes to trampolines.
+Most accidents happen when there is none, and as we are talking about 12-foot trampolines, we can presume that children will be using them.

 If you want to learn more, read our article “Staying safe on trampolines“.

 On average, a 12 ft trampoline costs anything between $250 and $600.
 It doesn’t necessarily mean that the more expensive one would be better than the cheaper alternatives though, something that we discovered during our reviews, as most well-known brands are inflating price a bit too much, where basically you pay for a name.
-This is why it is advisable to go through plethora of reviews before purchasing a trampoline – it could save you a lot of worries, together with a $ or two.
+This is why it is advisable to go through a plethora of reviews before purchasing a trampoline – it could save you a lot of worries, together with a $ or two.
 You are welcome to check out “compare trampolines” page, and quickly see summary for various brands.
-Know it’s benefits as well as it’s disadvantages, before you purchase it.
+Know its benefits as well as its disadvantages before you purchase it.